apache/spark/docs/sql-ref-syntax-ddl-create-table-like.md

 <dl>
   <dt><code><em>TBLPROPERTIES</em></code></dt>
-  <dd>Table properties that has to be set are specified such as `created.by.user`, `owner`, etc.
+  <dd>Table properties that have to be set are specified, such as `created.by.user`, `owner`, etc.
   </dd>
 </dl>

 <dl>
   <dt><code><em>LOCATION</em></code></dt>
-  <dd>Path to the directory where table data is stored, could be filesystem, HDFS, etc. Location to create an external table.</dd>
+  <dd>Path to the directory where table data is stored,Path to the directory where table data is stored, which could be a path on distributed storage like HDFS, etc. Location to create an external table.</dd>
 </dl>